facebook

 A recliner is an armchair or sofa that allows the occupant to lower the backrest and extend a footrest, often with a lever or an automatic mechanism when the back is reclined.
 Many recliners boast adjustable lumbar support and headrests, and some include additional accessibility options.
 You can also find power recliners that operate at the push of a button and provide features like heat or vibration massage.

-How it's used: Recliner chairs are popular for those who prioritize comfort, allowing you to lean back and put your legs up.
-Today's recliners come in a wide range of styles that enable them to fit in many different living rooms — they can even work in small spaces!
+How it's used: Recliner chairs are popular for those who prioritize comfort.
+They allow you to lean back and put your legs up.
+Today's recliners come in a wide range of styles that enable them to fit in many different living rooms—they can even work in small spaces!

 5. Slipper Chair

-How it's used: Slipper chairs have a casual appeal and are ideal for occasional seating or furnishing small nooks and corners.
-In addition, they're great for adding visual interest to a living room or home office design, and since they're ideal for putting on shoes, slipper chairs also work well placed beside your entryway shoe storage!
+How it's used: Slipper chairs are casual and ideal for occasional seating or furnishing small corners and nooks.
+They're also great for adding visual interest to a living room or home office design.
+Since they're ideal for putting on shoes, slipper chairs also work well placed beside your entryway shoe storage!

 If you'd like your slipper chair to serve as a statement piece, Laura recommends choosing a bold, bright velvet finish that'll add a pop of color and draw the eye to the corner of the room.